-V_e BUZZ - The V_m BUZZ pushbutton facilitates penetration of the voltage electrode by producing a 1 kHz square wave at the pipette tip.
+$V_e BUZZ$ - The $V_m BUZZ$ pushbutton facilitates penetration of the voltage electrode by producing a 1 kHz square wave at the pipette tip.

-OVER VOLTAGE LED - If the voltage at the current electrode exceeds ± 160 V, the OVER VOLTAGE lamp will light.
+CLIPPING LEDS - If the voltage at the current electrode exceeds ± 160 V, the OVER VOLTAGE LEDS will light.
 An alarm will also sound when the rear panel ALARM switch is in the on position.